“State of Emergency” Crimes

 For purposes of sentencing under chapter 921, a felony offense that is reclassified under this paragraph is ranked one level above the ranking under s.
 921.0022 or s.
 921.0023 of the offense committed.

-The statute is vague because whether “the perpetration of the crime is facilitated by conditions arising from the emergency” isn’t clearly specified.
-Especially since the COVID-19 emergency has now lasted for more nearly five (5) months.
+The statute is vague because whether “the perpetration of the crime is facilitated by conditions arising from the emergency” is not specified.

 As a result, many complain that the “state of emergency” enhancements might lead to more selective enforcement by law enforcement.